Featured Keynote Speaker

 - Dangle the prospect of allowing the speaker to use your event email list to contact attendees after the fact, if its feasible.

 - Barter with the speaker by offering advertising or the ability to do a direct mail piece to attendees.

 - Consider building in the ability to videotape the address so that it can be used internally for reference in the future.

-Multiple Event Discounts
+Conference or Event Discounts

 It you are part of a large corporation, you may be able to negotiate a multiple event speaking fee that averages out to a reduced rate.